 Can a profile be part of more than one lifecycle?

 Yes.
 A profile can be part of one or more lifecycles for which it meets the lifecycle criteria.
-For each profile, you can see the lifecycles (and stages) a profile is part of, on the Profiles Overview panel of the Profiles window.
+For each profile, you can see the lifecycles (and stages) a profile is part of, on the Profile Overview panel of the Profiles window.

 Can profiles appear in multiple stages in a single lifecycle?